letspersuade/engineering/docs/readme.md

 #### **Adopt** ✅
 The techniques in this list are techniques that should be highly considered when developing any new or existing application at Persuade.
 * ✅ **[Feature Flags](https://www.atlassian.com/continuous-delivery/principles/feature-flags)**

 * ✅ **[CQRS](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs)**

 * ✅ **[Vertical Slice Architecture](https://jimmybogard.com/vertical-slice-architecture/)**

 * ✅ **[Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)**

 * ✅ **[Configuration as a Service](https://github.com/Azure/AppConfiguration#:~:text=Azure%20App%20Configuration%20is%20an,microservices%2C%20and%20other%20Azure%20resources.)** : Azure has a service offering, but that's just an example of this.

 ------
 #### **Learn** 📚
 The techniques in this list represent techniques that we know we should learn or have a better understanding of, not only for our own internal application development, but for our clients.
 * 📚 **[Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design)**
+  * **What we need to know**:
+    * When is it appropriate to use full DDD?
+    * What are the benefits and tradeoffs of some of the concepts that come with DDD like [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)?

 * 📚 **[Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)**
+  * **What we need to know:**
+    * What's the right way to get started with TDD?
+    * How much is too much?
+Or is there such a thing? (when is it appropriate?)

 ------
 #### **Hold** 🛑
 The techniques in this list represent techniques we should, if possible, no longer be using as part of ongoing or new application development.

 * 🛑 **[Horizontal Slice Architecture](https://beardedeagle.com/horizontal-slice-versus-vertical-slice/#:~:text=A%20horizontal%20slice%20is%20a,run%20out%20of%20viable%20choices.)**
   * Recommended Alternative : `Vertical Slice Architecture`

 * 🛑 **[Traditional N-Tier Layered Architecture](https://www.baeldung.com/cs/n-tier-architecture)** : While Clean Architecture is also a layered architecture, it's all about inversion of control and the way those layers depend upon one another.
 The traditional n-tier architecture's layers are depend on each-other in a way that is less than ideal and causes complexity when moving services or infrastructure.
   * Recommended Alternative : `Clean Architecture`.